bitpay/ruby-client/README.md

     client = BitPay::Client.new 'YOUR_API_KEY'
     invoice = client.post 'invoice', {:price => 10.00, :currency => 'USD'}

 With invoice creation, `price` and `currency` are the only required fields.
-If you are sending a customer from your website to make a purchase, setting `redirectURL` is
+If you are sending a customer from your website to make a purchase, setting `redirectURL` will redirect the customer to your website when the invoice is paid.

 Response will be a hash with information on your newly created invoice.
 Send your customer to the `url` to complete payment: